mkrueger/liquid_read/README.md

 `LiQUiD Read` is a PCBoard PPE (written in PPL) that provides an improved message list/message reader.
 Providing a more modern message reader for Icy Board and PCBoard.

+## LiQUiD

+It's not officially back again but I just re-use that name.
+I was member and had some releases under that label which I may update (lchat/ledit).
+Esp. the editor is unfinished and a new release was promised...

+LChat looks good but needs some configuration options - it's very limited.

 ## Configuration Files

 ### `lread.cfg`